Nhvattum/Mix-It-Up-P2/README.md

 - "sequelize-cli": "^6.2.0"

 ## Sources
+- This app is based off of the TheCocktailDB API
 - The background image came from https://unsplash.com/photos/8UzQG534Rm8.
 It was posted by Marc-Olivier Paquin (@marco_blackboulevard).
 - I learned the code necessary to create a new input on my search page from http://help.dottoro.com/ljxqnpcv.php.
 The original code was for how to clone a table, but I was able to adapt the code for my needs, and I learned how to do it for myself in the future.